smercer10/blockbuster/README.md

 # Blockbuster

-Blockbuster is a WIP collection of efficient and non-blocking (lock-free, not wait-free) data structures for C++.
+Blockbuster is a WIP collection of efficient and non-blocking data structures for C++.
 It is by no means production-ready, and probably never will be, as it is primarily a learning exercise.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/smercer10/blockbuster/blob/main/LICENSE)
 [![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/smercer10/blockbuster/test.yml?label=CI)](https://github.com/smercer10/blockbuster/actions/workflows/test.yml)